kadena-io/pact/docs/pact-reference.rst

-In the example, ``create-account`` reads a keyset definition from the message payload using `read-keyset <#read-keyset>`__ to store as "keyset" in the table. ``read-balance`` only allows that owner's keyset to read the balance, by first enforcing the keyset using `enforce-keyset <#enforce-keyset>`__.
+In the example, ``create-account`` reads a keyset definition from the message payload using `read-keyset <#read-keyset>`__ to store as “keyset” in the table. ``read-balance`` only allows that owner’s keyset to read the balance, by first enforcing the keyset using `enforce-keyset <#enforce-keyset>`__.

+.. computation:

 Computational Model
 -------------------

-Here we cover various aspects of Pact's approach to computation.
+Here we cover various aspects of Pact’s approach to computation.

+.. turingincomplete:

 Turing-Incomplete
 ~~~~~~~~~~~~~~~~~